-The School Site Safety Plan was most recently revised Fall 2021.
+The School Site Safety Plan was most recently revised Fall 2022 and due on Jan 31, 2023.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis, fire and other emergency drills are held once a quarter, earthquake drills are held once a year, and secure campus drills are conducted once each semester.

-Safety for students also extended into different "Distance Learning Protocols" including but not limited to Wellness checks, Home visits, mental health help lines, and providing PPE, enforcing health and safety protocols in order to bring back students to campus in 2021.
+Safety for students also extended into different "Distance Learning Protocols" including but not limited to Wellness checks, Home visits, mental health help lines, and providing PPE, enforcing health and safety protocols in order to bring back students to campus in 2022-23.